aws-samples/aws-modernization-with-quali/content/module2/troubleshoot/09_page.md

 draft: false
 ---

-A bastion host is used to remotely access your infrastructure in your private VPC environment, directly from CloudShell Colony.
+A bastion host is used to remotely access your infrastructure in your private VPC environment, directly from Torque.

 1\.
 Switch to the __Troubleshooting__ tab.